 - 1. Demonstrate understanding of theories and debates around the concepts of modernity and culture, as they relate to China. - 2.
 Demonstrate knowledge of key concepts in anthropology and its central research method ethnography. - 3.
 Critically utilize Chinese case studies and relevant source material when arguing analytical points. - 4.
 Understand the relationships between processes of modernization, cultural change and cultural reproduction in China.

 Language of Instruction: English.
+Some readings in Chinese will be available but are not required

 Assessment: